delabassee/java-lab/lab3-helidon.md

 ![](./images/lab3-4.png " ")

-To run the application, simply use '`java -jar target/java-devlive.jar`'
+To run the application, simply use '`java -jar target/demo.jar`'.

 💡 Make sure to use the actual jar name.

 ![](./images/lab3-5.png " ")

-The sample service is now accessible on locally port 8080.
+The sample service is now accessible locally on port 8080.
 Given that you have configured the VCN and the instance firewall to allow incoming traffic on port 8080, it should also be accessible via your instance's public IP address.

 Invoke the endpoint using either `curl` or a web browser and its public IP address (`http://{public-ip}:8080/greet`), it should return the `{"message":"Hello World!"}` json payload.